-One of my favorite writing T-shirts is one that says “I avoid clichés like the plague.”
-But clichés are so ingrained in our day-to-day lives that it’s really hard to eliminate them completely.
-They slip in all the time.
+One of my favorite writing T-shirts says “I avoid clichés like the plague.”
+But clichés are so ingrained in our day-to-day lives that it’s hard to eliminate them completely from our writing.
 For me, the more casual the situation, the more often I use them.
-(You’ll see them a lot more on the blog than in my books, for example)
+(You’ll see them a lot more on the blog than in my books, for example.)

 Clichés are not bad.
 (Didn’t expect that, did you?)
 They’re cultural shorthand to convey an idea.
-It’s this ease of communication that makes them undesirable in our writing.
-We’re writers; we’re supposed to be original.
-Using something that’s been used for ages is cheating.
-Like adverbs, it’s taking the lazy way out and making the reader do the work.
-Even worse, because clichés so culturally known, readers aren’t surprised by them.
+However, it’s this ease of communication that makes them undesirable in our writing.
+We’re writers.
+We’re supposed to be original.
+Using something that’s been used "for ages" is taking the lazy way out and making the reader do the work.
+Even worse, because clichés are so culturally known, readers aren’t surprised by them.
 How many TV/movie plots have you ever figured out right away because of the clichés used?
 I’d guess a lot.

 But you can make clichés work for you instead of against you.

 I had a WIP with a “director of security” type position and a “second in command” guy.
 It’s a cliché that both these roles are often filled by a character who’s up to no good.
 The guy in charge of your security is secretly working against you.
 Your second in command is trying to do you in and take over.
 No matter what the genre, this role is frequently where the bad guy hides.

 Obviously I didn’t want to make either of these guys a bad guy.
 Readers would see that coming.
 However, knowing that readers are going to expect them to be bad lets me play with those expectations.
-I can twist the cliché, have my guys behave in ways that could easily be interpreted as helpful or hurtful and let the reader think the wrong thing.
+I can twist the cliché, have my characters behave in ways that could easily be interpreted as helpful or hurtful and let the reader assume the wrong thing.
 I can play into those expectations and then yank the rug out from under readers later when they realize those actions weren’t the actions of a villain.